 The First Saturday Science program offers Dayton's Bluff neighborhood children of all ages an opportunity to expand their exposure to science through guided experiments that explore specific fields of inquiry, introducing them to realistic options for future careers in science.
-The first Saturday of each month in the Science Educational Center experience hands-on science activities paired with books that compliment and reinforce the applied learning.
+On the first Saturday of each month in the Science Educational Center, children can experience hands-on science activities paired with books that compliment and reinforce the applied learning.

-Institute program coordinators work with faculty, staff and student, and the public library to integrate community-based library projects and programs that provide academic and community engagement opportunities for university students.
+Institute program coordinators work with faculty, staff and students, as well as the public library, to integrate community-based library projects and programs that provide academic and community engagement opportunities for university students.